 Allowing the macaron batter to dry before going into the oven is a very important step.
 When they dry out they can't spread out in the oven, and are forced to rise up.
 That's what creates the distinctive feet you want!

-Let the macarons sit out for 30 to 60 minutes, allowing them time to dry out a bit before hitting the hot oven.
+Let the macarons sit out for 30 to 60 minutes, allowing them time to form a skin (called a "pellicle") before hitting the hot oven.
 They should be tacky, but not stick to your fingertips.

 Step 7: Bake the macarons